dreadl0ck/zeus/README.md

 to get the command overview.

 I also recommend installing the amazing [micro](https://github.com/zyedidia/micro) text editor, as this is the default editor for the edit command.
-Dont worry you can also use vim if desired.
+Don't worry you can also use vim if desired.

 Also nice to have is the [cloc](https://github.com/AlDanial/cloc) tool, which means count lines of code and is used for the *info* builtin.